You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 How long does homemade Boursin last?

 Up to five days in an airtight container in the refrigerator.
-Bring it to room temperature for 20 to 30 minutes before serving so it softens back to spreadable.
+Bring it to room temperature for 20 to 30 minutes before serving so it softens to spreadable.

 Can I use salted butter?